Stand-alone technology shows a 30% reduction in CO2 emissions and improved gas mileage.

 Bosch Rexroth Corp. has purchased the worldwide rights to use the company’s Digital Displacement technology in on-highway vehicles.
 Another international manufacturer of hydraulic systems to the construction, agricultural and handling machinery industry has also signed up to use Artemis’ technology off-road.

-As it grows, Artemis plans to expand into the rapidly growing renewable energy sector.
+As the project grows, Artemis plans to expand into the rapidly growing renewable energy sector.
 It has plans to replace wind turbine mechanical gearboxes with its hydraulic technology.
 Independent studies show that 30% of wind turbine downtime is due to mechanical gearbox failures.
 The increasing demand for wind turbines to be sited offshore is encouraging wind farm developers to look ever harder at gearbox reliability because maintenance costs are much higher offshore.
 Artemis has already begun developing the components for full size wind

 For more information, visit www.artemisip.com.